kale-stew/climb-log/blog/thoughts/thoughts-on-bailing.md

 ---
-title: 'Knowing When to Bail'
+title: 'The Importance of Knowing When to Bail'
 date: '2021-11-09'
 ---